Ellendale’s oldest attraction is the Opera House. Built in 1909, it has a seating capacity of 1,000 patrons.

-It is illegal to lie down and fall asleep with your shoes on in North Dakota.
+In North Dakota, it is illegal to lie down and fall asleep with your shoes on.

 According to FBI data, North Dakota was the safest place in the nation in 2004 and 2005.

-Flickertail refers to the Richardson ground squirrels which are abundant in North Dakota.
+Flickertail refers to the Richardson ground squirrels, abundant in North Dakota.
 The animal flicks or jerks its tail in a characteristic manner while running or just before entering its burrow.